Vukasin3D/Banana-Launcher/readme.md

 6 • In that folder, create a file called: index.html

-7 • Put anything you wantin that file.
+7 • Put anything you want in that file.

 8 • Enter your web browser, enter the http shown in the code, and it should be running a server in your browser.